bbw7561135/MPI-Workshop/README.md

 ### Multiple communications

-* Test or wait for completetion of one message.
+* Test or wait for completion of one message.
 * Test or wait for completion of all messages.
 * Test or wait for completion of as many messages as possible.